ibm-cloud-docs/data-virtualization/key_protect.md

    ![Screen capture of Key Protect dashboard.](images/kp_4.png "Key Protect dashboard shows a list of keys"){: caption="Figure 4.
 Key Protect service dashboard" caption-side="bottom"}

-After creating the key in the Key Protect service instance, you can proceed with granting authorization and to use that key in {{site.data.keyword.Db2_on_Cloud_short}}.
+After creating the key in the Key Protect service instance, you can proceed with granting authorization and to use that key in Data Virtualization.

 ### Granting service authorization
 {: #kp_grant}

-{{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) provides a feature that is called service-to-service authorization, where you can grant your {{site.data.keyword.Db2_on_Cloud_short}} service instance `Reader` access to your IBM Key Protect service instance.
+{{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) provides a feature that is called service-to-service authorization, where you can grant your Data Virtualization service instance `Reader` access to your IBM Key Protect service instance.

 #### Procedure
 {: #kp_proc_3}